 Eating out just once a week can add $200 to your budget each month.
 Mulitply that by more lunches and dinners each week and you’re staring at a big chunk of your income going on just a few meals.

-The time you spend cooking a meal is more than worth the amount of money saved.
+The time you spend making food from scratch is more than worth the amount of money saved.
 And the taste of home cooked dishes is always better than fast food!

 how much money do you save cooking at home?

 You can save hundreds every month if you make the majority of your meals at home and cook from scratch.

 Going to a restaurant, as a couple, can easily set you back $50.
 Do that 3 times a week and you’re looking at $600 a month in savings.
 Every month.
 That’s $7,200 a year.